yjmd2222/automatic-attendance/README.md

 # Fake attendance script for you-know-what
 For educational purposes only

+# macOS support
+This is an experimental branch to support macOS.
+Check out the main branch for Windows as the code is messy and may be unstable here.

 # A message, mostly for myself
 It is complete (well, for windows 10/11 and none else because that's the only OS this script supports).
 What I have been doing since July 3 is not related to functionality; I was trying to improve code style and teach myself various techniques.
 But now it is becoming more 'coding to code' instead of 'adding necessary features.'
 I probably should not focus on this much because there are other things to learn.